dl-tg/scaffolder/README.md

 - [x] `--configdir` flag to let the user specify path to custom config folder.
 Fallback to default path if empty, also let user get the config from current working directory
 - [x] Remember custom config directory if specified AND `--remember` is true (by default false)
 - [x] Additional error handling for new features
-- [x] YAML variables that can be set using a flag. $MY_VAR: Test, a: {MY_VAR}.
-Parse and replace {MY_VAR} with the actual value.
+- [x] YAML variables that can be set using flags

 ## Install

-If you are not planning to contribue OR you don't need the very last releases:
+If you are not planning to contribute OR you don't need the very last releases:

 ### Linux / MacOS